Multilevel Monte Carlo Variational Inference: Multilevel Monte Carlo Variational Inference (MLMCVI)

 where $t \in \mathbb{N}$ and $T\in \mathbb{N}$.
 In the MCVI framework, we need an unbiased estimator of the gradient for stochastic optimization.
-An unbiased estimator of the MRG in Eq.(\ref{eq:MRG}) can be immediately obtained as
+An unbiased estimator for the MLRG in Eq.~\ref{eq:MLRG} can be immediately obtained as